Beijzum/2800-202410-DTC04/README.md

 ## Licensing

-This project is licensed under the MIT License. // Add MIT license thing here.
+This project is licensed under the MIT License.
+You can find it [here.](./LICENSE)

 ## References